learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 subsequent lessons.

 Don't forget the power of imagination!
-By looking at these bits of code, you can _imagine_ that the code, written by humans just like you _probably does something like..._.
+By looking at these bits of code, you can imagine that the code, written by humans just like you probably does something like....
 Professional developers try to make their code's function as "guessable" as possible.

 Guesses and imagination are a vital part of your toolkit!